joshcarter/liveresource/README.md

   - Serialize exceptions in a less Ruby-specific manner.

-  - Merge exception backtrace properly. (`ResourceProxy#wait_for_done`)

-  - LiveResource should tag exceptions with a LR-specific module that clients can catch in case they want to tell, for example, a LR argument error vs. a pure-ruby arg error.

   - Policy around network timeout and retries.

 * Benchmarking: try multiple redis clients

 * Tools/Debugging: